 The solution(s) to a quadratic equation can be calculated using the Quadratic Formula:

-The "±" means you need to do a plus AND a minus, so there are normally TWO solutions !
+The "±" means we need to do a plus AND a minus, so there are normally TWO solutions !

-The blue part (b2 - 4ac) is called the "discriminant", because it can "discriminate" between the possible types of answer.
-If it is positive, you will get two real solutions, if it is zero you get just ONE solution, and if it is negative you get complex solutions.
+The blue part (b2 - 4ac) is called the "discriminant", because it can "discriminate" between the possible types of answer:

 Note: you can still access the old version here.